TLDR; Jump to our workshop presentation here on LinkedIn SlideShare

 Read through the benefits and warnings for each pairing, customizing with any personalized takeaways or situations based on how your own company workplace typically collaborates on shared projects.
 If you’re an advertising agency, maybe you have a Pitta Account Lead and a Kapha Art Director; how would they collaborate when tackling their upcoming client pitch?
 Maybe you’re at a healthcare technology startup, and you have a Vata Product Manager and a Kapha Front-end Engineer; how can the PM communicate effectively without overwhelming our sweet Kapha?

-Leave time for teammates to comment on their own experiences, and to share how they feel their Dosha match represents their sense of self.
+Leave time for teammates to comment on their own employee experiences, and to share how they feel their Dosha match represents their sense of self.
 Are they aligned with their primary Dosha per the quiz, or do they feel more connected with their secondary result?

 If the team is energized by having a dash of Dosha in their workplace, consider posting some of the knowledge from these slides around the office and bringing Dosha-centric triggers and language into your everyday conversations and new employee onboarding practices.
 Encourage coworkers to let each other know when they’re feeling out of balance, so that their teammates know how to support them and how to work together more effectively within the situation.
 In short, encourage more vulnerability and communication between coworkers when they’re not feeling up to their best, before the other feels disappointed or discouraged.